 Remember, in addition to helping schools through the taxes they pay, small businesses are often the ones that support your local sports teams, charities, and community events.
 They are also more likely to hire locally than retail chains.

-In addition to implementing safety measures, such as installing Plexiglas barriers between staff and customers and making hand sanitizer widely available throughout stores, here are some ways that small businesses have innovated to drive sales and increase loyalty:
+You’ll still find Plexiglas barriers between staff and customers in most retail stores.
+Hand sanitizer and cart wipes remain widely available throughout stores, and cleaning protocols remains strict.
+Here are some additional ways that small businesses have innovated to drive sales and increase loyalty:

 - Senior hours.
-Many stores reserve the first 1-2 hours of the morning for senior citizens and immunocompromised individuals so they can shop safely.
+Some local stores continue to reserve the first 1-2 hours of the morning for senior citizens and immunocompromised individuals so they can shop safely.

 - Livestreamed art shows.
-Galleries and arts and crafts shops (e.g., glass blowers, gemologists, and pottery studios) are livestreaming as a way to provide tours, educate individuals about their craft, and generate revenue.
+Galleries and arts and crafts shops (e.g., glass blowers, gemologists, and pottery studios) began livestreaming as a way to provide tours, educate individuals about their craft, and generate revenue.
+It worked so well that many artists have continued livestreaming.

 - Live online classes and camps.
 Countless classes are being offered online for adults and kids of all ages.
 For example, Princeton Adult School is offering their entire curriculum online right now, and Outschool is a great resource for giving kids ages 3-18 access to fun, social, and safe learning.

 - Virtual tours.
-Museums, zoos and aquariums have been successfully offering virtual tours since the pandemic started.
+Museums, zoos and aquariums have been successfully offering virtual tours since the pandemic started and many continue to do so, even offering special education opportunities to individuals and schools.

 - Expanded offerings.
 Small businesses are expanding their offerings and innovating wherever possible.
-For example, some craft shops and seamstresses now sell masks.
-Local restaurants may offer small grocery markets stocked with fresh produce and meats.
+For example, it’s common to find a variety of masks at your local craft shop and convenience store.

 - Contactless curbside pickup.
+Many restaurants and retailers have continued offering contactless curbside pickup.
 Order your goods online or by phone, drive up to the store or restaurant at a pre-determined time, and an employee will place your bags directly in your trunk.

 - Contactless delivery.
 Order and pay in advance, and your food and goods are left at your front door, with no need for you to see a delivery person.

 - Appointments by request.
-Many boutique shops and bakeries are accepting appointments as a way to limit the number of shoppers in the store at the same time, and give people confidence they can shop safely.
+Many boutique shops and bakeries scheduled appointments last year, as a way to limit the number of shoppers in the store at the same time and give people confidence they can shop safely.
+While stores are now back to 100% capacity, some shops continue to offer appointments for nervous customers.

 - Extended return timelines.
 Stores are allowing longer lead times for returns, understanding that consumers are having a hard time getting to the mall, shops, and the post office.